gorgonia/gorgonia.github.io/content/tutorials/mnist.md

 ## The convolution neural net

-We are building a 5 layers convolution network. $x_0$ is the input image as defined previously.
+We are building a 5 layers convolution network. $x_0$ is the input image, as defined previously.

 The first three layers $i$ are defined this way: